TeomanEgeSelcuk/Lisp-SBCL-Slime-Emacs/src/notes/week-3/lec_2.md

          (return (aref *db* i)))))
    ```
    - **Simple Explanation:** This is a function to check if a movie with a specific title is in the database.
 If it finds a movie with the given title, it returns that movie's information; otherwise, it returns NIL (meaning not found).
+   - **What it does**: This snippet sets up a simple movie database and a function to search it.
+     - It declares a variable "size" with a value of 10, representing the size of the database.
+     - It declares a variable "db" as an array of size 10.
+Think of this as a list of 10 slots where movies can be stored.
+     - It defines a function `in-db?` which:
+       - Takes a "title" as a parameter.
+       - Iterates over the "db" array.
+       - Checks if an entry in the array is a movie and if its title matches the given title.
+       - If it finds a match, it returns that movie.

 ### Visual Explanation
 Imagine a shelf (the structure) with different compartments (slots) named for each type of information (title, director, etc.).
 Each compartment can only contain the type of information it’s labeled for.
 You can quickly check each compartment to find out all about the movie since they are stored next to each other - that's the advantage of a contiguous structure!